- You are in Your Council

 Find out who has to pay council tax.
 Understand what we mean by joint and several liability.

-We're changing the council tax we charge on second homes and some empty properties from April 2013.
+The council tax we charge on second homes and some empty changed on 1 April 2013.

 Find out if any of the council tax discounts apply to you.